attia-mahmoud/h2/tests/http2_testcases.md

 **Section 6.9.1 (The Flow-Control Window):**
     118. "The sender MUST NOT send a flow-controlled frame with a length that exceeds the space available in either of the flow-control windows advertised by the receiver."
-    119. "A sender MUST NOT allow a flow-control window to exceed 231-1 octets."
-    120. "If a sender receives a WINDOW_UPDATE that causes a flow-control window to exceed this maximum, it MUST terminate either the stream or the connection, as appropriate."
+    119. "A sender MUST NOT allow a flow-control window to exceed 2^31-1 octets.
+If a sender receives a WINDOW_UPDATE that causes a flow-control window to exceed this maximum, it MUST terminate either the stream or the connection, as appropriate."

 **Section 6.9.2 (Initial Flow-Control Window Size):**
     121. "When the value of SETTINGS_INITIAL_WINDOW_SIZE changes, a receiver MUST adjust the size of all stream flow-control windows that it maintains by the difference between the new value and the old value."